|

 The

-money to meet the costs of the shelter.
+the costs of the shelter.

 |